Online vs. Telephone: A Tale of Two Survey Methodologies

 In the earliest days of scientific survey research nearly all surveys were conducted face-to-face.
 When telephone service became nearly ubiquitous in the U.S. telephone interviewing began to overtake face-to-face and mail as the preferred mode.
 Now a growing number of academic institutions, media, and research firms are migrating over to online surveys as faster, cheaper, and (some would say) better than telephone.

 Declining Telephone Research Quality

 Prime Group was a very early adopter of online survey research.
 Around the year 2000 we observed (and experienced) the growing challenges to the use of telephone interviewing.
-The explosion of mobile-only households (now at nearly 50% of the U.S. population and over 70% of those age 25-34), greater use of caller ID, and the proliferation of telephone surveys and telemarketing exerted a combined downward pressure on response rates which today stand at about 5-10% and falling.
+The explosion of mobile-only households (now over 50% of the U.S. population and over 70% of those age 25-34), greater use of caller ID, and the proliferation of telephone surveys and telemarketing exerted a combined downward pressure on response rates which today stand at about 5-10% and falling.
 The significantly greater costs and lower response rates associated with mobile phone interviewing have been exacerbated by federal regulations prohibiting the use of predictive dialing with mobile phones.
 It was clear to us that the future of scientific survey research was NOT in telephone interviewing.

 The Rise in Quality of Online Research